aasm/aasm/README.md

 ### Multiple state machines per class

 Multiple state machines per class are supported.
-Be aware though, that _AASM_ has been built with one state machine per class in mind.
+Be aware though that _AASM_ has been built with one state machine per class in mind.
 Nonetheless, here's how to do it:

 ```ruby